-Patients commented positively that staff were caring, welcoming and nothing is too much trouble.
+Patients commented positively that staff were helpful, efficient and caring.
 We saw staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.

 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.